roblillack/piki/README.md

-# fliki-rs
+# Piki GUI

-A Rust reimplementation of fliki - a lightweight Markdown wiki browser with clickable links and **syntax highlighting**.
+A Rust reimplementation of fliki - a lightweight, FLTK-base GUI for the Piki personal wiki system.

 ## Features

-### Live Syntax Highlighting
+### Rich-Text Editing

 - Headers (H1, H2, H3) in different sizes
 - **Bold** and _italic_ text